tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 notice when these files are written.

 Users must deal with these files promptly when pacman creates them, in order to ensure optimum system stability.
+The pacdiff tool, provided by pacman, can assist with this.
 Users are referred to the Pacnew and Pacsave Files wiki page for detailed instructions.

 Consider using pacmatic